jac307/MediaArtTutorials/IARTS1T03/WT-W3.md

   - **Camera C: Control/Surveillance POV** (distant / overseeing; often higher angle or more detached)

 ### Your map should clearly show:
-- Camera positions (top view)
+- Camera positions
 - Direction each camera faces (arrow)
 - Intended framing (Wide / Medium / Close)
 - One composition strategy per camera (Thirds / Lines / Centered-Symmetry)
+- Indicate each camera’s rotation (direction), level/height, and closeness to the main shapes.
-- A small sketch of the intended look for each camera using the vocabulary of the class.
+- A small sketch or visual reference for the *intended look* of each camera
+- ✅ **Note:** This time you are using **three separate camera objects** in Blender.

 > ⚠️ This step must be completed **before** working in Blender.